davidprush/remove-asahi/README.md

 **(╭☞⌐■‿■)╭☞ Before running this script, ensure you have backups of all important data, as deleting partitions can lead to data loss.**

+The script is meant to a typical install of Asahi Linux on Apple Silicon.

+There are four partitions to remove:

+- Apple APFS (Apple UEFI Boot for Asahi) example: disk0s3
+- EFI EFI-Asahi example: disk0s4
+- Linux Filesystem (Asahi boot Partition) example: disk0s5
+- Linux Filesystem (Asahi root Partition) example: disk0s6

+ಠ_ಠ In the above example disk0s7 is the Apple APFS Recovery (System Image to Resotore macOS) ==UNDER NO CIRCUMSTANCES SHOULD YOU DELETE THIS PARTITION==.

+If you simply ran the Asahi install script and you had the default installation of macOS then your partitions should be similar to the above layout; however, please verify this the case for your use.

 ### Instructions

 **Make it executable:**